wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-certs-create.md

 There are many pages on the internet that cover how to do this with IIS.
 [Here](https://www.sslshopper.com/article-how-to-create-a-self-signed-certificate-in-iis-7.html) is a great one I found that I think explains it well.

 ### Java
-You can use Java to [create a certificate](../app-service-web/java-create-azure-website-using-java-sdk.md#create-a-certificate).
+You can use Java to [create a certificate](/documentation/articles/java-create-azure-website-using-java-sdk#create-a-certificate).

 ### Linux
 [This](..\virtual-machines\virtual-machines-linux-use-ssh-key.md) article describes how to create certificates with SSH.

 ## Next steps

-[Upload your service certificate to the Azure Portal](cloud-services-configure-ssl-certificate.md) (or the [Preview Portal](cloud-services-configure-ssl-certificate-portal.md)) and [configure them](cloud-services-xml-certs.md) for the cloud service.
+[Upload your service certificate to the Azure Management Portal](/documentation/articles/cloud-services-configure-ssl-certificate) (or the [Preview Portal](/documentation/articles/cloud-services-configure-ssl-certificate-portal)) and [configure them](/documentation/articles/cloud-services-xml-certs) for the cloud service.

-Upload a [management API certificate](../azure-api-management-certs.md) to the Azure Portal.
+Upload a [management API certificate](/documentation/articles/azure-api-management-certs) to the Azure Management Portal.

 >[AZURE.NOTE] The Azure Preview Portal does not use management certificates to access the API but instead uses user accounts.